 Since July 2025, the CMS has introduced a risk-based survey (RBS) system for nursing homes, allocating compliance checks according to risk level and focusing resources on facilities with higher indicators for safety, including continence care.
 Nursing homes are now more closely monitored for adherence to health, safety, and individualized continence protocols, enhancing protections for residents and reinforcing the priority of dignity and wellbeing.[2]
 [3] [4]

-Behavioral and Environmental Alternatives
+Behavioral and environmental alternatives

-- Scheduling regular bathroom visits to match the resident’s natural routine
+- Scheduling regular bathroom visits to match the resident’s natural routine (industry standards now call for toileting every 2-3 hours during the day and at least once overnight)

 - Encouraging participation in physical exercises that strengthen pelvic muscles